Methane Emissions: U.S. and International Mitigation Efforts

 Introduction

-Methane is a potent but short-lived greenhouse gas (GHG).1 According to climate scientists, approximately 0.5°C of the net 1.1°C increase in global surface temperatures that has occurred since 1850 may be attributed to methane emissions.2 Scientists estimate anthropogenic sources (i.e., human activities) account for 55%-70% of total global methane emissions.
+Methane is a potent but comparatively short-lived greenhouse gas (GHG).1 According to climate scientists, approximately 0.5°C of the net 1.1°C increase in global surface temperatures that has occurred since 1850 may be attributed to methane emissions.2 Scientists estimate anthropogenic sources (i.e., human activities) account for 55%-70% of total global methane emissions.
 The remaining emissions are from natural sources, such as wetlands.3 The main sources of anthropogenic methane emissions are agriculture activities, fossil fuel production, and waste management.4

 Some policymakers and stakeholders contend that reducing near-term global warming is an important climate change goal and that mitigating methane is one of the best opportunities to achieve this objective.
 Technically feasible and relatively cost-effective methane mitigation strategies are available.5 In addition to climate impacts, mitigating methane emissions provides public health and environmental benefits, such as improving air quality by reducing ground-level ozone formation.6

-In 2024, the U.S. Environmental Protection Agency (EPA) stated that near-term methane mitigation—combined with longer-term efforts to address carbon dioxide (CO2)—would play a key role in avoiding global average temperatures that exceed the targets set by the Paris Agreement (PA).7 In its 2024 nationally determined contribution (NDC) under the PA, the United
+In 2024, the U.S. Environmental Protection Agency (EPA) stated that near-term methane mitigation—combined with longer-term efforts to address carbon dioxide (CO2)—would play a key role in avoiding global average temperatures that exceed the targets set by the Paris Agreement (PA).7 In its 2024 nationally determined contribution (NDC) under the PA, the United States set a target to reduce GHG emissions by 61%-66% below 2005 levels by 2035.8 The NDC states the following:

 While this submission does not set NDC sub-targets for individual gases, the United States anticipates, as part of achieving its 2035 NDC emissions target, methane reductions of at least 35 percent from 2005 levels in 2035.
 Cutting methane emissions is among the fastest ways to reduce near-term warming and is an essential complement to carbon dioxide (CO2) mitigation.

 In 2025, President Trump signed an executive order directing the United States to withdraw from the PA.9 The PA allows for any party to voluntarily withdraw by providing written notice to the United Nations, and that withdrawal becomes effective one year after notice is received.
+The UN Secretary General issued a depositary notification of the U.S. withdrawal from the PA effective January 27, 2026.10

 In addition to domestic efforts, the United States is a party to a number of multilateral and bilateral initiatives that address climate change issues and methane emissions in particular.
-Some Members of Congress may be interested in international efforts to mitigate methane emissions, particularly given the United States’ leadership role in certain international initiatives, such as the Global Methane Pledge (GMP).
+Some Members of Congress may be interested in international efforts to mitigate methane emissions, particularly given the United States' role in certain international initiatives, such as the Global Methane Pledge (GMP).
 Congress may want to assess the effects of these initiatives and consider changes to existing initiatives or support for different or new international initiatives.
 Congress may also wish to assess the scale and extent of current U.S. policies related to methane and determine what additional domestic actions, if any, should be taken to further the objectives of these international efforts.

 This report begins with background information on methane emissions, both globally and within the United States.
 This background information also discusses methane mitigation technologies and policies and recent advances in methane monitoring.
 The report then provides an overview of U.S. policies, including recently enacted and proposed legislation.
 Subsequent sections discuss the range of international efforts to mitigate methane emissions.
 These include multilateral and bilateral initiatives, as well as selected examples of methane policies in specific countries.
 The report concludes with considerations for Congress.